honeybunnysidd/Git-Github-Cmd/README.md

 # Coder
 Siddhartha Raghuvanshi
 # Teacher
-Sharadha khapra
+Shradha khapra

-## Thank you for Visit..
+## Thank you for Visit...